frankmorgner/vsmartcard/virtualsmartcard/doc/README.txt

 ================================================================================
 Building and installing |vpcd| on Windows
 ================================================================================

+.. versionadded:: 0.7
+    We implemented |vpcd| as user mode device driver for Windows so that
+    |vpicc| can directly be used in Windows' smart card applications that use
+    PC/SC.

 For the Windows integration we extended `Fabio Ottavi's UMDF Driver for a Virtual Smart Card Reader`_ with a |vpcd| interface.
 To build |vpcd| for